 Mantenga Craft Centre: A diverse collection of art and craft outlets, including rugs, curios, baskets, mohair and jewellery.

-Complex: cluster of handicraft stalls and shops centred around Ngwenya Glass workshop and showroom including a retail outlet for Imvelo Estwatini.
+Complex: cluster of handicraft stalls and shops centred around Ngwenya Glass workshop and showroom including a retail outlet for Imvelo Estwatini, Quazi Design and others.
 Read More

 Peak Craft Centre: